General

 Q: How should I plan my migration to AWS CloudHSM?

-Start by ensuring that the algorithms and modes you require are supported by CloudHSM.
+Start by ensuring that the algorithms and modes you require are supported by AWS CloudHSM.
 Your account manager can submit feature requests to us if needed.
 Next, determine your key rotation strategy.
-Suggestions for common use cases are in the next Q/A. We have also published an in-depth migration guide for CloudHSM.
-You're now ready to get started with CloudHSM.
+We have also published an in-depth migration guide for AWS CloudHSM.
+You're now ready to get started with AWS CloudHSM.

 Q: How can I rotate my keys?

-Your rotation strategy will depend on the type of application.
+Your rotation strategy will depend on your type of application.
 Common examples are below.

-• Oracle Transparent Data Encryption: You can transfer your wallet by first switching from a hardware keystore (your original HSM) to a software keystore, and then back to a hardware keystore (CloudHSM).
-Note: If you are using Amazon RDS, see FAQ above on “Does CloudHSM support Amazon RDS Oracle TDE?”
+• Oracle Transparent Data Encryption: You can transfer your wallet by first switching from a hardware keystore (your original HSM) to a software keystore, and then back to a hardware keystore (AWS CloudHSM).
+Note: If you are using Amazon RDS, see the above FAQ “Does AWS CloudHSM support Amazon RDS Oracle TDE?”

 Q: What if I can't rotate my keys?